kjs452/Evolve5Sims/uni/README.md

         uni427.txt.gz               snapshot on apr 27. same
         uni502.txt.gz               snapshot on may 2. same, boring

+        uni504.txt.gz               snapshot on may 4. same, boring uni505.txt.gz               snapshot on may 5. same, boring transplant_uni505.txt.gz    small transplant from the may 5 simulation.
+10 or so different organisms.
+									50,000 units of energy. good prey/predation behaviors.

         uni_strain8.txt.gz          transplants into 8 seperate strains on new universe (from mar 22) dna_uni1.kf                 the dna sample used to seed 'uni_strain8.txt'
 ```